The Wonder (horse): Assessment

 In 1980, the independent Timeform organisation gave The Wonder a rating of 123, eleven pounds below their top-rated two-year-old Storm Bird.
 In the official International Classification he was rated nine pounds behind Storm Bird.
 In 1981, Timeform gave the colt a peak annual rating of 129, eleven pounds below Shergar: he was rated the ninth-best European three-year-old in the International Classification.
 In 1982 he was rated 127 by Timeform and was rated the eighth-best older horse in Europe in the International Classification.

 Stud record

 The Wonder stood as a breeding stallion in the United States and France with mixed result.
 The best of his flat race runners was A Magicman, a German-trained colt whose wins included the Prix de la Forêt, Prix de la Porte Maillot, Ostermann-Pokal, Oettingen-Rennen and Grosse Europa-Meile.
 The Wonder sired several winners over jumps including Wonder Man who won thirteen races including the Henry VIII Novices' Chase.
 His last recorded foal was born in 1999.

 Pedigree

-The Wonder was inbred 3 x 4 to Nasrullah, meaning that this stallion appears in both the third and fourth generations of his pedigree.
+The Wonder is inbred 3S x 4D x 5D to the stallion Nasrullah, meaning that he appears third generation on the sire side of his pedigree, and fourth generation and fifth generation (via Never Say Die) on the dam side of his pedigree.